About BLAC.

 Vision

-A world where every leader rises; free from racial and systemic limitation — confident, capable, and creating sustainable systems that advance society.
+A world where every leader contributes; free from racial and systemic limitation — confident, capable, and creating sustainable systems that advance society.

 A young man with glasses, wearing a white dress shirt and a black vest, is speaking into a microphone at an indoor event.
 He is holding a white cloth in one hand and standing near a large screen showing a close-up of an older man's face.